withastro/docs/src/pages/en/guides/deploy.md

 1. Commit the new workflow file and push it to GitHub.
 1. On GitHub, go to your repository’s **Settings** tab and find the **Pages** section of the settings.
 1. Choose the `gh-pages` branch as the **Source** of your site and press **Save**.

-1. When you push changes to your Astro project’s repository, the GitHub Action will automatically deploy them for you.
+Your site should now be published!
+When you push changes to your Astro project’s repository, the GitHub Action will automatically deploy them for you.

 ### Travis CI